smdaa/smdaa.github.io/src/random-blogs/optimizing-cpu-matrix-multiplication/main.md

 To account for potential variability due to factors such as background process load, we will record the average runtime across multiple runs (10), as a single run may not provide a representative measure.

+You can find the full source code [here](https://github.com/smdaa/optimizing-cpu-matrix-multiplication)

 ## Naive gemm
 We will start from a straightforward implementation of gemm and we will improve upon it step by step.